-Act 60 INVESTATE PUERTO RICO March 12, 2026
+Puerto Rico Relocation INVESTATE PUERTO RICO March 12, 2026

 Over the past decade, Puerto Rico has become an increasingly discussed destination for entrepreneurs, investors, and individuals managing significant liquidity events.

-The island’s tax incentive framework — consolidated under Puerto Rico Incentives Code (Act 60 of 2019) — has positioned Puerto Rico as a unique jurisdiction within the United States.
+The island’s tax incentive framework — consolidated under the Puerto Rico Incentives Code (Act 60 of 2019) — has positioned Puerto Rico as a unique jurisdiction within the United States.
 Unlike offshore structures, Puerto Rico operates under U.S. legal protections while offering tax incentives not available in any U.S. state.

 However, recent legislative changes are introducing an important adjustment to the Resident Investor incentive.